 You’ll want to incorporate cardiovascular, strength, and endurance fitness training into your exercise regimen.
 We recommend you start training at least ten weeks before going on one of our treks.
-You can Download our Free Kokoda Trek Fitness Plan that you use as a guide.
+You’ll receive a free copy of our Kokoda Trek Fitness Plan to be used as a guide upon booking your trek.

 No. You can hire a personal porter to carry your heavy backpack during your trek.

 Even though you’re fit but think you need someone to carry your backpack, hiring a personal porter is not a bad idea.
 This will make your trek more enjoyable apart from helping many lovely locals who we employ as personal porters with employment and income.

 For our set-departure treks, the group size ranges between two and twenty people.
 Smaller groups make tours more enjoyable, safer, and eco-friendly.

 If you can’t find a tour that fits your travel plans or have special requirements, we can customise one for you.

 Absolutely.
 Each Kokoda Trail Expedition trek is registered with the Kokoda Track Authority, and includes the purchase of necessary permits.
 KTA Rangers are aware of the location of our groups, and are an integral part of our safety plans in case of emergencies.

 Kokoda has been successfully trekked by tens of thousands of trekkers, of all ages and backgrounds.